|PRODUCER||Jose Guillermo Montenegro Luther||PLANT VARIETY

 We recommend Brew Water Temperature between 200°F and 205°F. If you are using a kettle on the stove, bring the water to a boil and wait 30-45 seconds off boil before using the water to brew.
 The hotter your brewing water is, the faster you can extract coffee.

-Brew Ratio: We recommend a 1:16.5 brew ratio for this coffee.
+Brew Ratio: We recommend a 1:16.67 brew ratio when brewing this coffee for filter.

-Grind: We grind this coffee on a 6.5-7 (on a scale of 1-9, 9 being the most coarse) for flat bottom filter.
+Grind: We grind this coffee on a 6 (on a scale of 1-9, 9 being the most coarse) for flat bottom filter.
+For context, this coffee requires a slightly finer grind than you might think.

 Total Brew Time: We brew this coffee for 4:30 to 5:30 minutes for flat bottom filter.